nxson2509HD/VerticalSliceArchitecture/README.md

 # Web API Project Overview

 This is a Web API project built on .NET 8, following Clean Architecture principles.
-The objective of the project is to provide standardized APIs with features such as security, monitoring, health checks, efficient database management, and integration with external services.
+The objective of the project is to provide standardized APIs with features such as security, health checks, efficient database management, and integration with external services.

 ## Architecture